-In this course, students will first be introduced to the different functions of a camera and to the technical basics that will enable them to translate their point of view into images.
+In this course, students will first be introduced to the different functions of a camera and the technical basics that will enable them to translate their point of view into images.

-Through weekly assignments they will experiment with portraits, light, framing, movement, and street photography.
-They will learn how to edit and sequence images in order to give meaning and rhythm to a project.
-In the second part of the course, students will develop a personal project that they will present as a book at the end of the class.
+Through regular assignments, they will experiment with portraits, light, framing, movement and street photography.
+They will learn how to edit and sequence images to give meaning and rhythm to a project.
+In the second part of the course, students will develop a personal project to present to the class.

-Continuous evaluation based on weekly assignments and final project, with the following criteria:
+Continuous assessment based on regular work and the final project, according to the following criteria:

 - Development of a personal point of view

-- Knowledge of camera
+- Knowledge of the camera

-- Creativity in student's approach
+- Creativity in the student's approach

-- Personal investment and motivation
+- Personal commitment and motivation

 - Relevance

 - Sensitivity

 - Project coherence

-- Respect of instructions and deadlines
+- Respect for instructions and deadlines

-- Attendance to class and active involvement in class
+- Attendance and active participation in class

-There is also an individual meeting with the student at the end of the course, where the student's pictures and book will be reviewed.
+Several individual meetings with the student are also scheduled at the end of the course, during which the student's photos and project will be examined.
+The aim is to deliver the best possible project, with personalized follow-up.